oviniciusfeitosa/discord-container-notifier/README.md

 # Discord container notifier

-Notify at Discord channel when docker containers is down.
+Notify at Discord channel when docker containers are down.

 ## How to use